sikaeducation/curriculum/courses/101/standards/build-simple-web-apps/topics/basic-html/README.md

 ## Watch Out!

 Be careful of typographer's quotes!
 Most word processing programs like Word and Google Docs will substitute the `"` and `'` characters for `“`/`”` and `‘`/`’` characters (look for the curls).
-These are called "typographer's quotes", and cannot be used for HTML attributes.
+These are called typographer's quotes, and cannot be used for HTML attributes.
 Always write your code in a text editor, not in a word processor!

 ## Additional Resources